 - Chicken stew: creamy white stew

-Today, I’m going to talk about the chicken cream stew.
+Today, I'm going to talk about Japanese style chicken cream stew.

 Chicken Cream Stew